Unity Of Opposites

 psychological: unity of itself and its opposite … soul unfolds itself into syzygy of opposites.

-Giegerich's index entries indicate that for him the soul's logical life is constituted by its self-relation as unity of itself and its opposite, articulated through the syzygy structure.
+Giegerich’s index entry confirms that within his framework the soul is formally defined by its self-relation as a unity of itself and its opposite, expressed structurally as syzygy.